-By implementing these zoning amendments to attract development, the Village hopes to revitalize its community by increasing residential density and creating a commercial destination that will encourage infill development throughout the corridor and ultimately eliminate vacancies and create a more vibrant Middle Neck Road corridor.
-This vision is similar to that envisioned in the 2013 Corridor Study (see Figure 6); however, by expanding the incentive zoning procedures originally conceived by that study, and making it more economically desirable to developers, these recommended amendments should help achieve the Village's continued planning vision.
+By implementing these zoning amendments to attract development, the Village hopes to increase residential density and create a commercial destination that will encourage infill development throughout the corridor and ultimately eliminate vacancies and create a more vibrant Middle Neck Road corndor.
+This vision is similar to that envisioned in the 2013 Corridor Study (see Figure 6).
+By expanding the incentive zoning procedures originally conceived by that study, to make it more economically desirable to developers, these proposed amendments would help achieve the Village's continued planning vision.